alwaysai/posture-corrector/README.md

 # Posture Corrector with Pose Estimation Example App
-This app uses pose estimation to help users correct their posture by alerting them when they are slouching, leaning, or tilting their head down.
+This app uses pose estimation to help users correct their posture by alerting them with a custom audio file when they are slouching, leaning, or tilting their head down.
+As an extra bonus, this branch includes some image markup, to show the offending posture, as well as a custom wav file for a personalized reminder to sit up straight.

 ## Requirements
 To run this app, you will need an alwaysAI account.
 Please register at https://alwaysai.co/auth?register=true